-Amongst the works of Paris-born, Portuguese-based artist Joana Vasconcelos are ceramic animals, crustaceans and reptiles ‘skinned’ in crocheted lace.
-She describes her own work as toying with and appropriating pre-existing objects and realities
+Amongst the works of Paris-born, Portuguese-based artist Joana Vasconcelos are crochet covered ceramic animals, crustaceans and reptiles.
+‘Skinned’ in crocheted lace, she describes her own work as toying with and appropriating pre-existing objects and realities.

 In this ongoing project, the artist uses pieces by the late Portuguese ceramist and caricaturist Rafael Bordalo Pinheiro.
 She then “skins’ the pieces in Azores crocheted lace, tatting, cotton crochet and other forms of lace.

 above: Original ceramic pieces (Majolica, Faience, etc) by Bordalo Pinheiro